pragyaai/ndna/_llm/FAQ.md

 Large $\sigma_\ell^2(c)$ flags regions where different parts of the latent space pull toward competing semantic interpretations -- a hallmark of internal contradiction or unresolved conceptual tension.
 This goes far beyond output accuracy metrics, offering a window into the model's epistemic decision process {% cite amari2016information %} {% cite yang2024model %}.

-### Why does the steering vector manifold reveal failure modes that traditional loss metrics miss during fine-tuning or distillation?
+✶ **Why does the steering vector manifold reveal failure modes that traditional loss metrics miss during fine-tuning or distillation?**

-Traditional loss functions aggregate over outputs, masking how internal representations evolve.
+➠ Traditional loss functions aggregate over outputs, masking how internal representations evolve.
 In contrast, the **steering vector manifold** provides a layer-by-layer, concept-conditioned map of epistemic dynamics.

 Consider two models $M_1$ and $M_2$ undergoing fine-tuning or distillation.
 Their output loss may converge, but if their internal belief flows differ: